plettj/echonotes/README.md

 A note-taking and messaging platform designed to connect you with your future self.

 ### Summary

 Building this during my [BET300](https://uwaterloo.ca/conrad-school-entrepreneurship-business/bet-courses#BET300) enrolment, as an individual venture.
-I'm using a MERN stack.
+I'm using a MERN stack from [this course](https://netninja.dev/p/mern-stack-tutorial).